Our Blog

 The blog discusses the importance of green plumbing in conserving energy and saving money by reducing water usage.
 It suggests installing low-flow toilets, energy-efficient water heaters, and using cold water for washing laundry to achieve significant savings.
 Additionally, it recommends using low-flow plumbing fixtures like showerheads to reduce water consumption and heating costs further.READ MORE -

-What Is an Overflow Tube and How Does It Work?
+What Is a Toilet Overflow Tube and How Does It Work?

 The blog is about the function of an overflow tube in a toilet tank.
 It prevents overflow by directing excess water into the bowl if the ballcock malfunctions.READ MORE -